Immersion - Program Track

 - Candidate statements

 Part One: The Program Track focuses on skills and concepts related to successfully developing information literacy programs and managing institutional change.
-Describe your contributions to information literacy initiatives, specifically highlighting your innovation, leadership, and advocacy for teaching and learning.
+In a 500-word statement, describe your contributions to information literacy initiatives, specifically highlighting your innovation, leadership, and advocacy for teaching and learning.
 Reflect upon lessons learned from experiences in which you took initiative, followed through, and implemented change with regard to information literacy.

 Part Two: For each of the following three topics, write a 200-300 word statement addressing relevant issues.